 However Vermont Law School students may differ, they are united by their ambition to make a difference in their chosen fields.

-*Data certified by the LSAC/ABA Credential Certification Process
+*Data verified by the LSAC/ABA Credential Certification Process

 |States and Territories Represented